Charity shops in Newark-on-Trent

 What happens if we turn the offer down?

-The item is sent back to your Newark shop by free tracked and insured return.
+The item is sent back to your Newark shop by free tracked and signed-for return.
 There is no fee and no obligation to accept the valuation.

 When is the charity paid, and how?